-- 1. Build dedicated research funding into the Annual ICCAT Budget and/or CPC's Contribution. - Create dedicated Monitoring/Research Quota (SCRS/2016/21, SCRS/2014/194) to fund ongoing research - 3.
+- 1. Build dedicated research funding into the Annual ICCAT Budget and/or CPC's Contribution. - 2.
+Create dedicated Monitoring/Research Quota (as proposed by Anon.
+2017j and by GBYP Steering Committee (2015)) to fund ongoing research. - 3.
 Longer than annual funding commitments.